Dave-team/Knowledge-base/Social.md

 - A human touch often goes a very long way, don’t be afraid to touch.
 Especially when meeting someone and saying goodbye: shake hands, hug, kiss
 - A social interaction takes preparation:  consider who you want to talk about, what you’d and the other person would likely want to talk about
 - Don’t judge people
+- Be kind
+- Consider the other person's point of view
+- When going to a social event, make it worthwhile or don't go at all
+- Thank people for the impact they’ve had on your life: teachers, early managers.
+Track them down and write a genuine note

 ## Conversations
 - A good conversation consists of: